In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

-The ability of wintergrass to adapt is the key reason why managing this weed grass is such a problem.
-Winter grass can grow in a range of conditions, which means it is a perfect weed competitor.
-It can thrive in shade and full sun, in a range of soil moisture conditions and is very tolerant of low mowing heights.
-It also persists all year round as it is a profuse seeder.
+The ability of winter grass to adapt is the key reason why the control of this weed grass is such a problem.
+Winter grass is a perfect weed competitor.
+It thrives in shade and full sun, over a wide range of soil moisture levels and is very tolerant of low mowing heights.
+It also persists all year round and it also produces a heap of seeds.

-Winter grass (Poa annua) is an annual and has perennial and biennial biotypes.
+Winter grass (Poa annua) has perennial and biennial biotypes.
 It has a light green, generally tufted growth habit.
 You can identify it by its seed head, and has a boat-shaped leaf tip that curls up at the ends.

 Wintergrass identified by seed head and boat shaped leaf tip